titupetrea/romsim/README.md

 Publishers send messages to an address and subcribers receive messages.
 For example if a publisher sends a message to /Bucuresti/1/Unirii, all subscribers to that street receive the message.

-A JMS2SMS Gateway subscribers to root topic / and sends sms messages to all registered users.
+A JMS2SMS Gateway subscribes to root topic / and sends sms messages to all registered users.